 Each polity is organised in a hierarchical way (consisting of one or more villages/communities).
-Each subordinate community pays a fixed portion of its total resource to its chief village as tribute.
-Accordingly, the total resource level of a community is its base resource level minus the tribute it pays for its superior community plus the tribute it receives from its subordinates.
+Each subordinate community pays a fixed portion of its total resources to its chief village as tribute.
+Accordingly, the total resource level of a community is its base resource level minus the tribute it pays to its superior community plus the tribute it receives from its subordinates.

-According to their estimated chances, polities may rebel or engage in warfare (conquest or being attacked) due to which their size permanently grows or decreases.
+According to their estimated chances, polities may rebel or engage in warfare (as the result of conquest or being attacked), due to which their size permanently grows or decreases.
 A polity will attack its weakest neighbour if (i) it estimates that the attack will be successful, (ii) it is ready to pay the corresponding costs and (iii) it is not too devastated from previous wars.
 Quantitatively, the probability of an attack is:

-$$A{ij} = P{ij} \cdot e^{-\beta c{ij}} \cdot \frac{F_i}{F{i,0}}$$ (3.3)

-where the terms are the following:
+$$A{ij} = P{ij} \cdot e^{-\beta c{ij}} \cdot \frac{F_i}{F{i,0}}, \qquad (3.3)$$ where the terms are the following:

-The first term, P{ij} , which is the probability of the attack by community i on community j to be successful, increases the probability of the attack.
-The probability of success is where F_i is the power of polity i and 'a' is the 'success probability exponent'.
+The first term, P{ij} , which is the probability of an attack by community i on community j being successful, increases the probability of an attack.
+The probability of success is where F_i is the power of polity i and 'a' is the 'success probability exponent.'

-$$P{ij} = \frac{F_i^a}{F_i^a + F_i^a} \tag{3.4}$$
+$$P{ij} = \frac{F_i^a}{F_i^a + F_j^a},\tag{3.4}$$

-The second term, $e^{-\beta c{ij}}$, accounting for the cost of warfare c{ij} , decreases the probability of the attack. β is a parameter and $F{i,0}$ is the maximum possible power of polity i.
+The second term, $e^{-\beta c{ij}}$, accounting for the cost of warfare c{ij} , decreases the probability of an attack. β is a parameter and $F{i,0}$ is the maximum possible power of polity i.

 Each time step is considered to be a year.
-Each year the chief community of a polity decides whether to launch an attack on its weakest neighbour or not.
-If it decides to go on war then first it attempts to conquer the bordering communities, followed by a series of "battles" until it either suffers a defeat or the chief community of the victim polity falls.
-Annexing the conquered communities may require restructuring the hierarchical organization of the winner polity since the number of subordinates of any community has constraints (a parameter varying between 4 and 10).
+Each year, the chief community of a polity decides whether or not to launch an attack on its weakest neighbour.
+If it decides to go to war, then it first attempts to conquer the bordering communities, followed by a series of "battles," until it either suffers a defeat or the chief community of the victim polity falls.
+Annexing the conquered communities may require restructuring the hierarchical organization of the winner polity, since the number of subordinates of any community has constraints (a parameter varying between 4 and 10).

 When launching an attack, the direct subordinates of the aggressor chief community might decide to secede if they estimate that the attack will be unsuccessful.
-In this case the chief polity attempts to supress the rebellion, which, if successful, leads to spatial separation from the master state.
-All the subordinate communities of the rebelling village will secede too.
+In this case, the chief polity attempts to suppress the rebellion, which, if successful, leads to spatial separation from the master state.
+All of the subordinate communities of the rebelling village will secede too.